jjalcaraz-upct/network-slicing/README.md

 And four scripts for plotting results:

-And four scripts for plotting results:

 - plot_results.py: plots the learning curves of the algorithms in the scenario given as a input (e.g. "python plot_results.py 0" plots paper's figure 3)
 - plot_trained_results.py: plots the performance metrics during the inference phase of the MBRL algorithms (paper's figure 6)
 - plot_adjustment_results.py: plots the adjustment rate of KBRL (paper's figure 7)
 - plot_accuracy_results.py: plots the accuracy of KBRL (paper's figure 8)

-Figure 3 of the paper showing the learning curves in scenario 0 (4 eMMB slices and 1 mMTC slice):
+Figure 3 of the paper showing the performance curves ifor a scenario with 5 eMMB RAN slices, where KBRL attains the lowest rate of SLA violations while using less resources than model-based RL algorithms:
 <img src="figures/subplots_0.png" align="center" width="100%"/>

 ## Project structure